Trauma Center: Under the Knife: Reception

-In Japan, Trauma Center did not appear in Japanese gaming magazine Famitsu's top 500 best-selling titles for 2005, indicating sales of less than 15,000 units.
-In contrast, the North American release was described by Atlus staff as "absolutely fabulous", with sales going "off the charts".
+In Japan, Trauma Center did not appear in Japanese gaming magazine Famitsu's top 500 best-selling titles for 2005, which suggests that the game sold less than 15,000 units.
+In contrast, the North American release sold significantly better according to Atlus.
 The game's popularity prompted Atlus to issue further print runs of the game.
 The game also met with strong sales in Europe.
 While Atlus had seen financial losses prior to 2006, the international success of Trauma Center contributed to the company making a profit.

 Famitsu praised the game's innovative use of the touch screen, while Christian Nutt of 1UP.com called the game a standout title for the DS due to its polished controls and unconventional premise.
 Eurogamer's Tom Bramwell praised the gameplay and, although he found faults in the game's presentation and confusing or arbitrary mechanics.
 GamePro called the game "a cure for what has been a spell of mediocrity on the DS".
 GameSpot's Alex Navarro praised the game's balancing of narrative and arcade-style gameplay.

 Justin Leeper, writing for GameSpy, felt that Trauma Center could succeed in appealing to a broader audience than other titles with unconventional gameplay ideas.
 Craig Harris of IGN was surprised by how much he enjoyed his time playing.
 Tom East of Official Nintendo Magazine called Trauma Center "engaging, fun and highly original", and Matt Keller of PALGN generally enjoyed the gameplay experience despite its short length and other issues with the difficulty and graphics.

 The use of the DS touch screen and stylus were generally lauded by critics; East called it a concept only made possible by the hardware, while Leeper had issues with stylus motions registering.
 The story was generally praised, with many calling it both silly and engaging, and a few noting its handling of mature themes.
 Others also negatively noted the large amount of text, which slowed the game's pace.
 Difficulty spikes in later portions of the game, lack of room for improvisation, and general repetitiveness were noted by reviewers as detrimental factors.